DD2356-Methods-in-HPC/Optimizing-the-Vicsek-Model/README.md

 This will compile the test program and execute it.
 Benchmark the Project

-To compile and run the benchmarking program:
+To compile the benchmarking program:

 ```bash
 make bench
 ```
-This will compile the benchmarking binary and execute it.
-Clean Up
+This will produce a binary named bench.out located in the bin folder.

 To remove all compiled binary and object files:
 ```bash
 make clean
 ```
 This will clean up the bin directory by removing all object files and executables.

+## View Documentation
+To view the documentation, open the file ``files.html`` in the directory named ``html``.